Ada40/fractal-harmonic-code/COMMERCIAL_LICENSE.md

 **Restrictions:**
 - Cannot sublicense to third parties
 - Cannot claim ownership of core concepts
-- Must maintain attribution to Adam Lehatchett
+- Must maintain attribution to Adam Lee Hatchett
 - Annual renewal required

 ## How to Obtain a Commercial License